devMikeFrancis/digital-movie-poster/README.md

 ## Using Laravel Sail (Docker)

+1. In the project root run `cp .env.example .env`
+2. The n run the following commands:
+    - `php artisan key:generate`
+    - `php artisan storage:link`
+    - `chgrp -R www-data storage bootstrap/cache`
+    - `chmod -R ug+rwx storage bootstrap/cache`
-1. In the project root folder edit the `.env` file.
+3. In the project root folder edit the `.env` file.
 Set `DB_HOST` to `mariadb`
-2. In the project root folder run `./vendor/bin/sail up -d`.
+4. In the project root folder run `./vendor/bin/sail up -d`.
 When you run this command for the very first time it will install the docker containers and start the site.
-3. After the container first boots it may take 30-45 secs for the site to load.
+5. After the container first boots it may take 30-45 secs for the site to load.
-4. Visit `http://localhost:8074` in your browser.
+6. Visit `http://localhost:8074` in your browser.
-5. If you are loading up the site using a remote browser that is connected to a TV add the `rotate` param to the URL like this: `http://localhost:8074?rotate=true`
+7. If you are loading up the site using a remote browser that is connected to a TV add the `rotate` param to the URL like this: `http://localhost:8074?rotate=true`
-6. If you need more help on Laravel Sail, please visit `https://laravel.com/docs/sail`
+8. If you need more help on Laravel Sail, please visit `https://laravel.com/docs/sail`

 ---